 Access controls enable the protection of security assets by restricting access to systems and data by users, applications and other systems.
-Without a doubt, access controls are the cornerstone of any enterprise information security program.
+It's not glamorous, but without a doubt, the tenants of sound access control are the cornerstone of any enterprise information security program.

 About the instructor:

 Shon Harris is the founder and CEO of Logical Security LLC, an information security consultant, a former engineer in the Air Force’s Information Warfare unit, an instructor and an author.
 She has authored several international best-selling books on information security published by McGraw-Hill and Pearson which have sold over a million copies and have been translated into six languages.
 Ms. Harris authors academic textbooks for various publishers and articles for trade magazines.

 Ms. Harris has consulted for a large number of organizations in every business sector (financial, medical, retail, entertainment, utility) and several U.S. government agencies over the last 18 years.
 Ms. Harris provides high-end, advanced and specialized consulting for organizations globally.
 She also works directly with law firms as a technical and expert witness on cases that range from patent infringement, criminal investigations, civil lawsuits and she specializes in cryptographic technologies.
 Ms. Harris was recognized as one of the top 25 women in the information security field by Information Security magazine.

 CISSP® is a registered certification mark of the International Information Systems Security Certification Consortium, Inc., also known as (ISC)2.

 NEXT after completing this lesson, proceed to Domain